Air Fryer Triple Berry Cobbler–who doesn’t love a great and easy cobbler you can make in the air fryer!

 Air Fryer Triple Berry Cobbler — This is one of my favorite desserts in the air fryer.
 It’s a cross between a crumble and a cake.
-It is a great air fryer berry cobbler that uses all of my favorite berries, blueberries, blackberries, and strawberries, for one great dessert.
+It is a great air fryer berry cobbler for one great dessert that uses all of my favorite berries, blueberries, blackberries, and strawberries.

-This is a really great way to use all of the berries that go on sale and creates a great dessert.
-It is really a fruit crisp, which is almost all berries.
+This is a great way to use all of the berries on sale and create a great dessert.
+It is a fruit crisp, which is almost all berries.
 You can switch out the berries for your favorites.
 Today I used what I had on hand for a sweet dessert.

-So, this is such a fun and old-fashioned dessert, with a few twists, as it was made in the air fryer, Otherwise this is just like your grandmother made!!
-Easy and absolutely delicious.
-My favorite top it with a healthy scoop of vanilla ice cream.
+So, this is such a fun and old-fashioned dessert, with a few twists, as you made it in the air fryer.
+Otherwise, this is just like your grandmother made!!
+Easy and delicious.
+My favorite is to top it with a healthy scoop of vanilla ice cream.